PAPER-2025-005

 The hermeneutic circle describes how understanding emerges: we understand the parts through the whole, and the whole through its parts.
 Each interpretation deepens our grasp, revealing new dimensions.

-"The circle of understanding is not an orbit in which any random kind of knowledge may move; it is the expression of the existential fore-structure of Dasein itself."
+"The circle of understanding is not an orbit in which any random kind of knowledge may move; it is the expression of the existential fore-structure of Dasein (human existence as being-in-the-world—our condition of already being immersed in contexts, relationships, and understanding) itself."

 — Heidegger, Being and Time